shift31/hostbase/README.md

 - [Security](#security)
 - [To-do](#to-do)

+_**Hostbase is currently under development, however it is quite usable.**_  I created this project to help teach myself the Laravel framework, and study REST API development and enterprise architecture patterns.  ~@bgetsug

 ## Overview

 Hostbase is a systems and network administration tool for cataloging hosts, subnets, and IP addresses.
 It is designed to support private or public cloud operations of any size.
 Whether you have a few dozen or a few thousand hosts across multiple environments and data centers, Hostbase can provide the foundation of a service-oriented architecture for tracking the lifecycle of hosts and networks.
 Instead of storing duplicate host information across your continuous integration server, deployment tools, provisioning system, or CMDB, Hostbase can provide a single, centralized interface for storing and retrieving this information dynamically.
 This is especially useful in environments where scaling horizontally is commonplace.